Attachment Parenting is Hard & 10 Other Things I Wish I’d Known About Attachment Parenting

 Not All Babies Like Baby-Wearing or Being Held All the Time

 As I’ve said, I didn’t realize quickly that my oldest son didn’t enjoy co-sleeping and slept much better in his own bed.
-My youngest two like co-sleeping and it was much easier with them.
+My youngest two sons likes co-sleeping and it was much easier with them.

 However, my middle son hated being put in a baby sling or being held a lot.
-He preferred the baby swing that I broke down and bought after I dismissed the idea that baby swings are harmful to attachment.
+He preferred the baby swing that I broke down and bought after I dismissed the idea that baby swings harm the mother-baby attachment process.
 (More about that later.)

-My middle son didn’t nurse for comfort, which made me feel like I was doing something wrong.
+My middle son rarely nursed for comfort, which made me feel like I was doing something wrong.
 See, my oldest son (who hated co-sleeping) nursed for up to 40 minutes every 1.5 hours as a baby.
 It felt like he was always attached to me during the day.
 My middle son would nurse for 20 minutes and be done.